sinhrks/daskperiment/docs/source/dashboard.rst

 ------------------

 To launch the dashboard from script, use `Experiment.start_dashboard`.
-It should be non-blocking if it is called from interactive shell like Jupyter, and be blocking if it is executed as a file.
+It should be non-blocking when called from interactive shell like Jupyter, and be blocking when executed as a file.

 .. code-block:: python